Gyu-Seok0/CCD_KDD24/README.md

 ### 4. Installation
-The code is written in Python 3.9.0 (Details see env.yml).
+The code is written in Python 3.10.4 (see env.yml for details), using CUDA 11.7, pandas 1.5.3, and torch 1.13.1.
 To install the required packages, follow these steps:

 ```sh
 # Clone the repository